- Improved performance makes the interface much better

 Pure number crunching aside, the faster graphics chip also supports a new OpenGL ES 2.0 graphics standard, whereas the iPhone and iPhone 3G only support the older 1.1 standard.

-Imagination Technologies: “The family incorporates the revolutionary Universal Scalable Shader Engine (USSE™), with a feature set that exceeds the requirements of OpenGL 2.0 and Microsoft Shader Model 3, enabling 2D, 3D and general purpose (GP-GPU) processing in a single core.”
+According to Imagination Technologies: “The family incorporates the revolutionary Universal Scalable Shader Engine (USSE™), with a feature set that exceeds the requirements of OpenGL 2.0 and Microsoft Shader Model 3, enabling 2D, 3D and general purpose (GP-GPU) processing in a single core.”

 Ever since the launch on the App Store, the 3D capabilities of the iPhone have been something of a revelation, coming close to the Nintendo DS and not far away from the Sony PSP.
 However, the presence of cell shading technology should push the graphics firmly into Sony PSP territory.
 Apple is clearly thinking of the iPhone 3GS (and, we assume, the next generation of iPod touch) as handheld gaming devices, and wants to give it the graphical muscle to succeed.